-where 'Solo' basis refers to all positions of the company of ONE Securities Limited. bank and 'Consolidated' basis includes subsidiary a) The name of the top corporate entity in the group to which this guidelines applies.
-ONE Bank Limited b) An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group: (i) that are fully consolidated (ii) that are given a deduction treatment; and (iii) that are neither consolidated nor deducted (e.g. where the investment is risk weighted).
+a) The name of the top corporate entity in the group

+to which this guidelines applies.

+b) An outline of differences in the basis of

+consolidation for accounting and regulatory

+purposes, with a brief description of the entities

+within the group:

+- (i) that are fully consolidated - (ii) that are given a deduction treatment; and - (iii) that are neither consolidated nor deducted (e.g. where the investment is risk weighted).

+ONE Bank Limited

 The consolidated financial statements of the Bank include the financial statements of (i) ONE Bank Limited, and (ii) ONE Securities Limited.

 ONE Bank holds 99.99%, shares of ONE Securities Limited.

-The bank has an approved disclosure policy to observe the disclosure requirements set out by the Bangladesh Bank and International Financial Reporting Standard (IFRS) and International Accounting Standards (IAS) as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) into Bangladesh Financial Reporting Standards (BFRS) and Bangladesh Accounting Standards (BAS) where relevant to the bank.
+The bank has an approved disclosure policy to observe the disclosure requirements set out by the Bangladesh Bank and International Financial Reporting Standard (IFRS) and International Accounting Standards (IAS) as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) into Bangladesh Financial Standards (BFRS) and Bangladesh Accounting Standards (BAS) where relevant to the bank.

 ONE Bank Ltd. (the "Bank") is a private sector commercial bank incorporated with the Registrar of Joint Stock Companies under the Companies Act 1994.
 The Bank commenced its banking operation on 14 July, 1999 by obtaining license from the Bangladesh Bank on 2 July, 1999 under section 31 of the Bank Company Act 1991.

 ONE Securities Limited (OSL) is a subsidiary of ONE Bank Limited.
 OSL was incorporated on May 04, 2011 under the Companies Act (Act XVIII) of 1994 as a Private Limited Company.
 Subsequently, it was converted into Public Limited Company on December 24, 2014 after completion of due formalities with Registrar of Joint Stock Companies and Firms (RJSC).

 ONE Investments Limited (OIL) is a subsidiary of ONE Bank Limited.
-OIL was incorporated on April 26, 2018 under the Companies Act (Act XVIII) of c) Any restrictions, or other major impediment, on transfer of funds or regulatory capital within the Not applicable group. d) The aggregate amount of capital deficiencies in Not applicable all subsidiaries not included in the consolidation that are deducted and the names(s) of such subsidiaries.

-1994 as a Private Limited Company after completion of the formalities with the Registrar of Joint Stock Companies and Firms (RJSC).
-The Registered Office of the Company is situated at HRC Bhaban, 46 a) Summary information on the terms and conditions of the main features of all capital instruments, especially in the case of capital instruments eligible for inclusion in Tier 1, Additional Tier 1 or in Tier 2.

-Kawran Bazar C.A., Dhaka-1215.
+OIL was incorporated on April 26, 2018 under the Companies Act (Act XVIII) of 1994 as a Private Limited Company after completion of the formalities with the Registrar of Joint Stock Companies and Firms (RJSC).
+The Registered Office of the Company is situated at HRC Bhaban, 46 Kawran Bazar C.A., Dhaka-1215.